Versailles, Missouri

-Versailles is a city in Morgan County, Missouri, United States.
-The population was 2,482 at the 2010 census.
-It is the county seat of Morgan County.
-Locally, the town's name is pronounced “Ver-sails”, rather than “Ver-seye,” as in the French pronunciation of the royal palace for which the town is named.
+Versailles (/vɜrˈseɪlz/ vur-SAYLZ) is a city in and the county seat of Morgan County, Missouri, United States.
+The population was 2,539 at the 2020 census.

 History

-A post office called Versailles, after the royal palace near Paris, France, has been in operation since 1835.
+A post office called Versailles, after the royal palace in France, has been in operation since 1835.
 Versailles was not platted until 1854.

-The Martin Hotel, built in 1853, after the Civil War had such guests as the showman P. T. Barnum and outlaw robber Jesse James.
+The Martin Hotel, built in 1853, had such guests as the showman P. T. Barnum and outlaw robber Jesse James.
 Since the late 20th century, it has been operated as a museum.
-Both it and the Morgan County Courthouse are existing historic structures that are listed on the National Register of Historic Places.
+Both it and the Morgan County Courthouse are listed on the National Register of Historic Places.
 The courthouse was designed in a French style.